eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 Notice, they were *already* saying, "I want Begich over Peltola!", but they needed to lie about how they felt about Sarah Palin to actually get the system to *respect* that preference. *That* is a strategyproofness violation.

 In Approval, we can say that if you are already approving Begich and not approving Peltola, but Peltola is winning, then no matter how you change your ballot, you will not be able to get Begich to win instead of Peltola.
 You are already doing the best you can for Begich, and the system hears you loud and clear on that preference.
 There is no need to exaggerate or misrepresent that specific preference to get the system to respect it.

 In RCV, Begich *already* had the numbers to beat Peltola, but the system was just too convoluted and dumb to acknowledge that fact.
 Approval voting does not have that problem.
 This is where simplicity can be an advantage.

 Even Condorcet methods, which try to interpret your ranked ballot faithfully, still are open to failures like this [as seen in this post](../iia/){:target="_blank"}.
+That post also includes an example in SCORE voting where the exact same thing occurs.
+And [this post](../approval-only/){:target="_blank"} shows an example in STAR voting where participation leads to your worst outcome.
+Approval's strict monotonicity prevents such pathologies.

 However, it could still be that you could get a *better* outcome in Approval by extending or reducing your approval threshold, as we saw in Example \ref{strategy-not-proof}.
 So, again, not perfectly strategyproof, but still a nice little guarantee.

 We can summarize this "ballot level strategyproofness" property as the system taking your preferences at face value.
-In any other system, you may need to exaggerate or misrepresent your preferences to get the system to listen to what you tell it, but *not* in Approval.
+In any other system, you may need to exaggerate or misrepresent your preferences to get the system to listen to what you tell it.
+Or, perhaps, participating at all can lead to a strictly *worse* outcome. *Not* in Approval.
+In Approval, your ballot means *exactly* what it says.
+In these other systems, the more expressive ballot can backfire and be weaponized against you.
+Approval's simpler, more straightforward design protects you from such things.
 That's worth something, in my opinion.

 ### An Axiomatic Digression

 Brams and Fishburn proved Approval is strategyproof on dichotomous preferences in 1978 <d-cite key="bramsFishburn1978approval"></d-cite>, but the connection between Approval and strategyproofness actually goes much deeper.
-In 2007, Mark Vorsatz proved that Approval voting is *uniquely determined* axiomatically by strategyproofness on the dichotomous domain <d-cite key="vorsatz2007approvalDichotomous"></d-cite> as a canonical extension of May's theorem.
+In 2007, Mark Vorsatz proved that Approval voting is *uniquely determined* axiomatically by strategyproofness on the dichotomous domain along with other properties like strict monotonicity <d-cite key="vorsatz2007approvalDichotomous"></d-cite> as a canonical extension of May's theorem.
 But we will discuss this in a future post.

 I would argue it's probably more accurate to say that the dichotomous domain inherently allows for strategyproofness, and Approval is simply the natural language of that domain.